kirisky/benchmarks-game/README.md

 Where can I get the measurement scripts?
  — [zip'd Python measurement scripts](/public/download/benchmarksgame-script.zip)
- — with example Python conversion scripts for GFM and HTML
+ — with example conversion scripts for GFM and HTML

 | spectralnorm | secs | mem | gz | cpu |
 | :------ | -----: | -----: | -----: | -----: |